chiquitinxx/grooscript/README.md

 Build
 -----
-Using gradle wrapper, version 2.0.
+Using gradle wrapper, version 2.1.
 Only GPars 1.2 and Groovy dependencies in the project, Gradle as build system.

+First time, you have to install Node.js stuff, maybe you have to run as administrator, do it with:

+    ./gradlew npmInstall

-Create idea project:
+Create IntelliJ IDEA project:

     ./gradlew idea

-It needs JDK 1.7, Node.js, mocha, uglify-js and PhantomJs installed to run tests.
-You have to define 'PHANTOMJS_PATH' system property.
+It needs JDK 1.7+.

 Build project: